 Math is rigorous with plenty of time for students to ask questions.
 In seventh grade, a flipped classroom model is used.
 Students watch a video of a math lesson for homework.
 In class they work on math problems and get teacher assistance for the more difficult concepts.
 Eighth grade students will take pre-algebra or algebra 1 depending on their test scores and previous math performance.

 The STEM focus continues in science through the use of the Socratic method, as well as developing students' abilities to incorporate the use of technology into their learning.
 All students produce a short film on a given topic and participate in an annual STEM fair.
+Our science teacher is STEM-certified.

 The social studies curriculum covers ancient civilizations, world geography and history and US history.
 Class discussions, projects and activities are used to present the concepts being taught.